biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 to know you can revert to the previous setting without having to reinstall the whole thing.

-If you whish, the script may install the folder for you as well, but you will have to run it as root if your normal user has no write access to your Python installation (and it should'nt).
+If you wish, the script may install the folder for you as well, but you will have to run it as root if your normal user has no write access to your Python installation (and it should'nt).
 Use the command `ranacompiler.py -i` or `ranacompiler.py --install` for this.